umbaughl8410/WHSTechNotes/journal.md

 # May 19, 2025

 I cant wait for summer to start.
 I want school to end so i can be home a lot more.

+# September 2, 2025

+I have the no phone law becasue it sucks booty.
+If i cant have my phone for times i dont have to do something then it will be very very boring